turingschool/curriculum/source/projects/black_thursday/iteration_0.markdown

-# Iteration 0 - Initial Structure
+# Iteration 0 - Merchants & Items

 The goal of this iteration is to get the ball rolling by focusing on a "Data Access Layer" for multiple CSV files.